Rothamsted/knetgraphs-gene-traits/NeoDash_dashboard/user_manual_NeoDash.md

 # NeoDash User Manual

-## Loading NeoDash Dashboard File in Web Browser
+## Loading the Dashboard in Web Browser

 1. Download the [dashboard.json](https://raw.githubusercontent.com/Rothamsted/knetgraphs-gene-traits/e6f111a33fad7a3967a2bb777342ef68c274f11b/NeoDash_dashboard/dashboard.json) file using right mouse click -> Save as… -> save the file.